Justintime50/pineapple/docs/README.md

 <script>
     pineapple.ajax(
-        '#pa-ajax-toggle',  // the selector (toggle) for the onclick ajax call '#pa-ajax-content', // the selector where the content will be replaced 'ajax.html'         // the path to the HTML file containing the content )
+        'ajax.html'         // the path to the HTML file containing the content '#pa-ajax-toggle',  // the selector (toggle) for the onclick ajax call (default shown) '#pa-ajax-content', // the selector where the content will be replaced (default shown) )
 </script>
 ```